sunyue93/ads-instititute.github.io/_posts/2020-01-03-SteffenGrunewalder.md

 layout:     post
 title:      Talk Announcement
 date:       2020-1-3
 summary:    Upcoming talk at UW by Steffen Grunewalder.
+Steffen will be visiting From Jan 21 to Feb 1 as part of the ADSI Visiting Faculty Program.
+During his visit, Steffen will be giving a ML lunch seminar on Thurs Jan 23rd at noon.
 author:
 image:      images/SteffenGrunewalder.png
 image_url:
 categories: news
 ---

-Steffen will be visiting From Jan 21 to Feb 1 as part of the ADSI Visiting Faculty Program.
-During his visit, Steffen will be giving a ML lunch seminar on Thurs Jan 23rd at noon.
+Date: Thurs Jan 23rd at noon

+Location: TBA

 Title:
 Oblivious data for kernel methods